menu icon

 Instructions

-• Rinse wild mushrooms: Place the wild mushrooms in a bowl, add a little water then rub the mushrooms with your fingertips to remove any grit.
+• Rinse mushrooms: Place the dried mushrooms in a bowl, add a little water then rub the mushrooms with your fingertips to remove any grit.
 Change the water and repeat this process.

 • Soak mushrooms: Place the mushrooms in a saucepan, add 1 cup of fresh cold water and set aside to soak for 30 minutes.